jonabc/channels/README.md

 The channel returned by Debounce has the same capacity as the input channel.
 When the input channel is closed, any remaining values being delayed/debounced will be flushed to the output channel and the output channel will be closed.

+Debounce also returns a function which returns the number of debounced values that are currently being delayed

 For more complicated use cases, see [DebounceCustom](./#debouncecustom) below

 ## DebounceCustom